emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 - Add `LinkReference` which is an abstraction for a single link and its properties (meta, name, href) and action (load)
-- Add a `RecordArrayReference` which abstracts a collection of records for its properties (meta, links) and action (reload)
+- Add a `DocumentReference` which describes a JSON-API document and its properties (meta, links, data)
 - A new `links()` method is added to record, belongs-to, has-many and record-array references which returns all associated links
 - Hooks which allow to react to changes when the backing data of references